livioochertes/kitchenoff/replit.md

 - COMPLETED: Created seamless workflow allowing admins to perform all order operations from the detailed order view
 - COMPLETED: Added individual order API endpoint for fetching complete order details with items and addresses
 - COMPLETED: Integrated all bulk operation functions for individual orders in the order details modal
+- COMPLETED: Enhanced database schema with four new product fields: VAT Value (%), Product Code (alphanumeric), NC Code, and CPV Code
+- COMPLETED: Updated sample data with realistic values for all new product fields and applied schema changes to live database
+- COMPLETED: Added new product fields to admin products table display with proper column headers
+- COMPLETED: Enhanced product forms with all four new fields including validation and placeholders
+- COMPLETED: Updated form initialization and reset functions to handle new product fields
+- COMPLETED: Applied consistent styling with monospace font for code fields (Product Code, NC Code, CPV Code)
+- COMPLETED: New product fields now fully visible and functional in admin interface for viewing, editing, and managing products

 ### July 14, 2025
 - COMPLETED: Comprehensive multilingual system with 11 language support (English, Spanish, French, German, Italian, Portuguese, Chinese, Japanese, Korean, Arabic, Romanian)